Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 I paid $107 for roundtrip airfare from San Andres to Providencia with Satena.

-Since I was only going to have two days and nights on Providencia, I justified the flights as affording me more time on the island.
+Since I would only have two days and nights in Providencia, I justified the flights as affording me more time on the island.

 The extra cost versus the ferry was well worth it for the time and energy saved.